 So how does IDX integration help solve this dilemma?

-With real estate listings on your website, people spend more time browsing and less time bouncing, increasing the chance that they’ll become a paying customer.
+With real estate listings on your website, people spend more time browsing and less time bouncing, increasing the chance that they’ll become a paying customers.

 It’s not a complete solution.
 But it’s a simple strategy for keeping visitors right where you want them — on your website.